ServiceNow/Fast-LLM/docs/quick-start.md

     !!! note "Access Required"

-        Meta gates access to the Llama model.
+        Meta gates access to their Llama models.
 You need to request access to the model from Meta before you can download it at https://huggingface.co/meta-llama/Llama-3.2-1B.

     === "Docker"